YetAnotherNerd/whatlastgenre/README.md

 you without fully banning them like with the blacklist option.

 ##### filters option
-Use this to activate filtering of specific tag groups from genres:
+Use this to activate filters for specific tag groups:
-* `instrument` filters instrument related names, like piano or guitarist
+* `instrument` instrument related names, like piano or guitarist
-* `label` filters label names
+* `label` label names
-* `location` filters country, city and nationality names
+* `location` country, city and nationality names
-* `year` filters year tags, like 1980s
+* `year` year tags, like 1980s
 * create your own filter lists by adding filter sections to the tags.txt file, consider them as large blacklists.